tesselle/aion/README.md

 ## Overview

-Base R ships with a lot of functionality useful for time series, in particular in the **stats** package: a time-series object can be created with the `stats::ts()` function.
-These objects are agnostic: the unit of time is not relevant, only the sampling frequency matters.
-Most archaeological time series are different because they are defined for a given calendar era and may involve dates far in the past.
+Base R ships with a lot of functionality useful for time series, in particular in the **stats** package.
+However, these features are not adapted to most archaeological time series.
+These are indeed defined for a given calendar era, they can involve dates very far in the past and the sampling of the observation time is (in most cases) not constant.

 **chronos** provides a system of classes and methods to represent and work with such time-series.
-Dates are represented as *rata die* (Reingold and Dershowitz 2018), i.e. the number of days since 01-01-01 (Gregorian), with negative values for earlier dates (if you want to work with vectors of years, you may be interested in the [**era**](https://github.com/joeroe/era) package).
-This system allows to represent dates independently of any calendar: it makes calculations and comparisons easier.
+Dates are represented as *rata die* (Reingold and Dershowitz 2018), i.e. the number of days since 01-01-01 (Gregorian), with negative values for earlier dates.
+This allows to represent dates independently of any calendar: it makes calculations and comparisons easier.